 Outside of town, explore the lovely Montazah Palace and Royal Gardens.
-Set on nearly 150 acres of beautifully landscaped grounds along the Mediterranean, you’ ll discover two striking palaces.
+Set on nearly 150 acres of beautifully landscaped grounds along the Mediterranean, you’ ll discovers two striking palaces.
 Built as a hunting lodge in 1892 by the last ruler of the Mohammad Ali Dynasty, the Salamlek Palace has been restored on several occasions and served as a presidential residence.
 On the same grounds, the newer Al-Haramlik Palace is distinguished by its fanciful blend of Moorish, Turkish and Florentine architectural elements.
 Before returning to your luxury hotel, you’ ll also visit the ancient Roman Amphitheater

 After breakfast, you’ll make the return journey to Cairo